 Sharing Materials, Content or Lectures

-Share readings, digital textbooks and other course materials
+Share readings and other course materials

 You can share materials with students easily through your CarmenCanvas course.
 Students report a preference for instructors to use the Modules menu for course materials, as it allows for easy organization (say, by week or class session) and labeling of items.
 You might consider using the Announcements tool to notify students of new modules or materials.